sfigg/commercialization-public/docset/manufacture/mobile/feature-groupings-and-constraints.md

 **DEVICE implicit feature IDs**

 Device features are pre-appended with Device\_.
-For example if *BETA* is specified in the feature manifest XML, the implicit feature ID would be *DEVICE\_*BETA.
+For example if *BETA* is specified in the feature manifest XML, the implicit feature ID would be *DEVICE\_BETA*.

 For more information about working with the SOC, SV and DEVICE attributes, see [Feature manifest file contents](feature-manifest-file-contents.md).